 Bible Study Journal

 The Bible tells us about a lot of times that God declares what He will do, then sooner or later it happens.
 Check these passages out and make some notes: Exodus 7:1-7 (and many times through the next several chapters); Numbers 23:19; Genesis 21:1; Habakkuk 2:3 (a promise of future events, a major way we see and expect God to keep His promises).
 What do you learn from these passages about God keeping his promises?

 What is a “worldview”?
 Do a web search on this word to review broad uses of this term in all aspects of learning today.
 You might check out this series of articles by Focus on the Family – Why Is A Christian Worldview Important.

-It expresses how we view the reality of our world – every person has a worldview.
+Our worldview expresses how we view the reality of our world – every person has a worldview.
 It represents your most fundamental beliefs and assumptions about the universe.
-It reflects how he would answer all the “big questions” of human existence: fundamental questions about who and what we are, where we came from, why we’re here, where (if anywhere) we’re headed, the meaning and purpose of life, the nature of the afterlife, and what counts as a good life here and now.
+It reflects how you would answer all the “big questions” of human existence: fundamental questions about who and what we are, where we came from, why we’re here, where (if anywhere) we’re headed, the meaning and purpose of life, the nature of the afterlife, and what counts as a good life here and now.
 Questions that our worldview should settle: